yetzt/boxing/readme.md

 # boxing.class.php

-this some kind of box packing algorithm, check if n boxes fit in n bigger boxes i use this for checking if items will fit a packaging box if this algorithm says true: they do definitely fit if this algorithm says false: they most probably will not fit, but this is a program, not a cop.
+this some kind of box packing algorithm, check if n boxes fit in n bigger boxes. i use this for checking if items will fit a packaging box. if this algorithm says true: they do definitely fit, if this algorithm says false: they most probably will not fit, but this is a program, not a cop.

 ## disclaimer

-this is not an accurate solution for knapsack or any of those fancy np-complete combinatory problems i am not a mathematican, i have no idea what i am talking about, and also the german wikipedia sucks on this topic quick and dirty, works for me, public domain, donations very welcome
+this is not an accurate solution for knapsack or any of those fancy np-complete combinatory problems. i am not a mathematican, i have no idea what i am talking about, and also the german wikipedia sucks on this topic. quick and dirty, works for me, public domain, donations very welcome.

 ## author